MTG/freesound/_docs/api/source/authentication.rst

 Freesound users that have granted access to your application, can revoke this access at any time using their settings page in Freesound.
 Revoking the access means invalidating the access token (and refresh token) that was issued to your application.
-In that case, attepting to use the access token will result in a 401 (Unauthorized) response showing an 'Invalid token' error.
+In that case, attempting to use the access token will result in a 401 (Unauthorized) response showing an 'Invalid token' error.

 Managing access tokens and multiple users